ONLYOFFICE/docspace-api-sdk-csharp/docs/SecurityLoginHistoryApi.md

 <a id="getlogineventsbyfilter"></a>
 # **GetLoginEventsByFilter**
-> LoginEventArrayWrapper GetLoginEventsByFilter (Guid? userId = null, MessageAction? action = null, ApiDateTime? from = null, ApiDateTime? to = null, int? count = null, int? startIndex = null)
+> LoginEventArrayWrapper GetLoginEventsByFilter (Guid? userId = null, MessageAction? action = null, ApiDateTime? from = null, ApiDateTime? to = null, int? count = null, int? startIndex = null, string fields = null)

 Returns a list of the login events by the parameters specified in the request.